Living in Boston

 - Whale watching and harbor cruises

-- The Museum of Fine Art (free for BC students)
+- The Museum of Fine Arts (free for BC students)

-- The Freedom Trail, Bunker Hill and U.S.S.
+- The Freedom Trail, Bunker Hill, and the U.S.S.
 Constitution

 - Red Sox, Patriots, Bruins, and Celtics games